-“Will the bank branches still be open?”
+“Will bank branches still be open?”

 KiwiSaver and managed funds

-“Over the past few weeks the balance of my investment in KiwiSaver or managed fund type of investment, has dropped and I’m worried.
+“Recently the balance of my investment in KiwiSaver or managed fund type of investment, has dropped and I’m worried.
 How can it have dropped like that, isn’t it a bank account?”

 KiwiSaver and managed funds are not like normal bank accounts.
 They are investments and every investment comes with some degree of risk.
 It is normal for investments of this nature to change in value.
 We have been fortunate in recent years that these types of investments have mostly gone up in value, often quite considerably.
-But unless your investment is in a type of fund such as a cash fund, then it is highly likely your investment value will have gone down as a result of the turbulence in the financial sector caused by COVID-19 and the responses of governments worldwide.
+But unless your investment is in a type of fund such as a cash fund, then it is likely your investment value will have gone down as a result of the turbulence in the financial sector caused by COVID-19 and the responses of governments worldwide.
 You may find Sorted’s Riding out coronavirus in KiwiSaver guide helpful.

 We have two Quick Guides that provide more information about how investments like KiwiSaver and managed funds work: